Top 10 cheapest social media management tools in 2026

 Why it’s lower

-- Purely on cost-per-account, you can do much better above
+• Purely on cost-per-account, you can find cheaper options above

 8. SocialBee